Skip To Content

 One of the best ways to understand your needs is by looking at what’s happened with the assets since being in use.
 Your technicians will be able to let you know if they have difficulty finding parts, how often the system breaks down, and what they do when downtime is an issue.

-Roll Out Your Plan
+Step 4: Roll Out Your Plan

 Now’s the time to put words and figures into action.
 Your plan should have a list of maintenance tasks for each asset and the timelines to follow for routine maintenance, notifications when the asset is having problems, and, of course, downtime.
 Not only will this help put things in perspective, but it can also be a baseline for how frequent your maintenance inspections should be.

-Test & Adjust as Needed
+Step 5: Test & Adjust Your Schedule as Needed

 Practice makes perfect, so there may be a few rounds of inspections and monitoring of the workflow to see what needs tweaking.
 This is a process, so it’s natural to have to adjust some things as you go along.
 It’s also important not to schedule too much preventative maintenance, especially for those assets that really don’t require it.